-Compliance with contradictory regulation
+Compliance with Contradictory Regulation

 Both MiFID II and GDPR have required firms to overhaul significant areas of their operations, processes, and controls.
 Specifically, processes and policies based on communication recording.
-However, worryingly, a recent survey conducted by TeleWare of 2,000 UK employees revealed that 40% of financial services firms do not have effective processes in place to capture, record and consequently retrieve information relating to business communications.
+However, worryingly, a recent survey conducted by TeleWare of 2,000 UK employees revealed that 40% of financial services firms do not have effective processes in place to capture, record, and consequently retrieve information relating to business communications.
 Leaving firms open to significant regulatory fines for non-compliance.

 The solution for compliance with Article 16 of MiFID II could lie in employees’ hands – literally.
 The growth in ‘bring your own device’ (BYOD) in recent years has been driven by convenience and cost.
 But the management of hardware has created complications for compliance teams and IT alike.
 Installing a mandatory recording solution can ensure compliance, but the solution needs to consider employees’ private and business use to satisfy both MiFID II and GDPR.

-When it comes to mobile communications recording, firms have two options if they want to show they’re being compliant; SIM-based recording or app-based recording.
+When it comes to mobile communications data recording, firms have two options if they want to show they’re being compliant; SIM-based recording or app-based recording.

-SIM-based recording provides arguably the most compliant and frictionless means of recording calls and SMS.
+The SIM-based recording provides arguably the most compliant and frictionless means of recording calls and SMS.
 With SIM recording, no user intervention is required to maintain compliance or to upgrade to the latest version of the recording software.
-This method of recording is most appropriate with a business-supplied device because it can demonstrate compliance for all communications for work-related subject matter.
+This method of recording is most appropriate with a business-supplied device because it can demonstrate compliance for all communications for the work-related subject matter.

-MiFID II – a blessing in disguise?
+MiFID II – a Blessing In Disguise?